The Chinese Economic Miracle and Thucydides’ Trap

 The disintegration of the Soviet Union in the late eighties left the United States of America as the sole world superpower.
 The United States is of course a great nation and is commonly regarded as the ‘richest nation in the history of the world’, although that wealth is spread very unevenly.
 This top ranking is due largely to the tremendous scientific and technological development that occurred post World War II and the new world order established by the Bretton Woods System together with the growth of a capitalist machine that provides strong incentives to turn that scientific and technological prowess into what we call wealth.

 Quietly, starting from about the 1980s, China started to change the way it did things.
 You could call this period the start of the Chinese industrial revolution.
-Europe’s industrial revolution started about 250 years earlier and now it would seem it is the turn of China.
+Europe’s industrial revolution started about 250 years earlier and now it would seem that it is the turn of China.

 Some consider China’s dramatic assent as an engineered bubble, others as China’s natural destiny.
 I would argue that the miracle stems from a tradition of thousands of years of technological development followed by a brief period of dormancy.
 The Chinese probably developed the first writing systems.
 They invented the compass, gun powder, paper money and made numerous other early inventions.

 Yes, China is a totalitarian state which is not ideal from the perspective of a medium sized European nation, and its human rights attitudes are at best questionable.
-However, China is a nation of 1.4 billion people, and what suits the west, will undoubtedly be not be suitable for China.
+However, China is a nation of 1.4 billion people, and what suits the west, will undoubtedly not be suitable for China.

 Although many criticize human rights in China, we should not forget that it was only as far back as 1952 that the US state of Delaware was carrying out public floggings.
 Of course, it was mostly blacks that were being flogged.
 We should also not forget that it was only relatively recently in the west that women were given the vote, permitted to drive and join the Bondi Beach surf club.